|

 subcomponent.
 "There's an Elliptical note from Conscious

 regarding this star formation," the subcomponent responded.
-"And
+"A

 quarantine from the God of Chaos," Mother acknowledged, "Look, but